 - Don’t do a rush job on the cleaning after completing the lapping.
 It could lead to problems next time around

-- Rings that are not aligned will exert a force on the rifle scope distorting it Now that you have a scope lapping kit, you can check the alignment every once a while.
+- Rings that are not aligned will exert a force on the rifle scope distorting it Now that you have a scope lapping kit, you can check the alignment every once in a while.

-- A bent scope plays havoc with accuracy as the barrel is also affected by the scopes’ distortion.
+- A bent scope plays havoc with accuracy as the barrel is also affected by the scope’s distortion.

-- Using a light grease, coat your alignment tools, wrap them in a clean cloth and keep it in a safe, dry location for next time.
+- Using light grease, coat your alignment tools, wrap them in a clean cloth and keep it in a safe, dry location for next time.

-Our night soldier is on the prowl with his refurbished, trusty riflescope!
-No quarry is safe.
-Now that you have the complete lowdown on how to lap scope rings, remember that it is a complete process in keeping your scope secure.
 Most manufacturers claim that their design is unique and tested.
 You will need to make certain that scratches are not being inflicted on your scope by the contact.
-The entire process takes under 30 minutes, the reward, a completely scratch-proof scope.

 Leave a Comment